• Skip to primary navigation

 Below are answers to your most frequently asked questions:

-Can you make this recipe egg free?
-I haven’t tried making it egg free, but like many recipes, you can use an egg replacement or flax eggs (1 flax egg is 1 tbsp flaxseed meal combined with 3 tbsp warm water).
+Can you make this recipe egg-free?
+I haven’t tried making it egg-free, but like many recipes, you can use an egg replacement or flax eggs (1 flax egg is 1 tbsp flaxseed meal combined with 3 tbsp warm water).
 I think you’ll still get great results without eggs.

 Can I make the cinnamon rolls the night before?
 Yes, once the rolls have risen, you can place them in the fridge and bake them fresh the next morning.

 How do you store leftover cinnamon rolls?
-If you make the big batch of rolls, you will surely have leftovers.
+If you make a big batch of rolls, you will surely have leftovers.
 Just cover the dish with plastic wrap and place it in your fridge.
 I actually enjoy eating leftover cinnamon rolls cold.
 They don’t even need to be warmed to taste great.
-Of course you could always heat a roll in the microwave for a few seconds for a warm and gooey treat.
+Of course, you could always heat a roll in the microwave for a few seconds for a warm and gooey treat.

 No Looking Back